schlagert/syslog/README.md

 Features
 --------

-* Log messages and standard `error_logger` reports according to RFC 3164 (BSD Syslog) or RFC 5424 (Syslog Protocol) without the need for drivers, ports or NIFs.
+* Log messages and standard `error_logger` reports formatted according to RFC 3164 (BSD Syslog) or RFC 5424 (Syslog Protocol) without the need for drivers, ports or NIFs.
-* System independent logging to local or remote facilities using UDP.
+* System independent logging to local or remote facilities using one of the following transports:
+  * UDP (RFC 3164 and RFC 5426)
+  * TCP (Octet Counting according to RFC 6587)
+  * TCP/TLS (RFC 5425)
 * Robust event handlers - using supervised event handler subscription.
 * Optionally independent error messages using a separate facility.
 * Get the well-known SASL event format for `supervisor` and `crash` reports.